 Wearing a dirty, smelly helmet will ruin your riding experience.
 Regular cleaning of the exterior & interior of the motorcycle helmet is advised.
 It will make it long-lasting, as well.

-Things you need to clean a full-face helmet include warm water, mild soap, mild laundry detergent or baby shampoo, a microfiber cloth, and a toothbrush.
+Things you need to clean a Full-Face motorcycle helmet include warm water, mild soap, mild laundry detergent or baby shampoo, a microfiber cloth, and a toothbrush.

 Cleaning the helmet becomes essential because sweat and oils build up inside the inner foam.
-The outside shell has a lot of dirt and bugs that need to be cleaning, as well.
+The outside shell has a lot of dirt and bugs that need to be cleaned, as well.

 The inner comfort padding and foam should be cleaned once every week if the helmet is in regular use.
 Keep reading to find out how you can clean both the inside and outside of a motorcycle helmet.

 What to Use to Clean a Full-Face Motorcycle Helmet and How to Clean It?

 The outside shell of the helmet needs a good wipe-down after each use.
 A complete deep clean is necessary after every few uses.
 Cleaning the exterior of the helmet will prevent bugs from sticking to it and hardening on it over time.
 Start by taking off any electronics from the helmet, as well as the inner liner and padding.

 Be careful while removing the interior, and read the helmet instructions to do it the correct way.

 Microfiber rags are the best option to clean a helmet.
 Your rag should be completely clean.
 Make sure the toothbrush you use to clean the vents and other corners has soft bristles.